 When we build a kanban board to manage our work (either practicing Kanban or Scrum) we usually create a Backlog list (usually the first column) and a To Do list (following the Backlog).
 I’ve noticed that many times the separation between the two is artificial and people don’t always understand the critical difference between the two.
 I’d like to discuss it here.

-The backlog is a list of things we think we should do, for many reasons (clients, our own needs etc.).
+The backlog is a list of things we think we should do, for many reasons (clients, our own needs, etc.).
 Moreover, it is prioritized, so things on the top are things we really really want (or need) to do while things at the bottom are probably fantasies that will never happen.

 For instance, the backlog of an airport is all the flights and the backlog of a road system is all the cars that need to go somewhere.
 And the backlog of a development team is all the software that needs to be developed.

 As stuff goes up in priority it becomes more concrete and more focused, shedding off redundant things, like a baby growing up and losing their baby fat.
 This process is called backlog grooming or backlog refinement.
-And still the backlog is a list of things we want to do, we should do, we need to do – even the topmost items.
+And still, the backlog is a list of things we want to do, we should do, we need to do – even the topmost items.
 Not more than that.

 The To Do

 The To Do is a list of things we decided to do now because we believe that we can accomplish them in high quality and timely manner.
 This is a big decision.
-Moving something from the Backlog to To Do takes a lot of responsibility.
+Moving something from the Backlog to To-Do takes a lot of responsibility.
 You should consider it gravely.
 The hand holding the note, moving it from Backlog to To Do (or more likely, firmly grasping the mouse) should tremble.

 Once you decide to do something, you want to do it very quickly.
 This is our cycle time.
-The shorter our cycle time is, the more focused we are, the chances for things going astray is lower, the chances for us changing our mind midway is smaller and many other good things – see Don Reinertsen’s book Product Development Flow for the full list.
+The shorter our cycle time is, the more focused we are, the chances for things going astray are lower, the chances for us changing our mind midway are smaller and many other good things – see Don Reinertsen’s book Product Development Flow for the full list.
 Mr. Reinertsen gives airplanes as an example.
 I’ll extend it a bit: airplanes should start boarding only when it is known that the airplane can freely taxi to the runway and then land directly without circling.
 Imagine how much time would be saved.
-And same goes for traffic over a road.
+And the same goes for traffic over a road.
 Imagine a system that could tell you when to go out of the house so traffic won’t be congested.

 When the team has available capacity (or in Scrum during the planning meeting) the team makes this decision.
 The team decides they will do something.
 If they think it is not yet ready they should keep it in the backlog.
 Ready for what?
-Ready for the way the team-machine knows to process stuff.
+Ready for the way the team machine knows to process stuff.
 The team calibrates the way they work and the stuff going into the machine should fit this.
-It a matter of practice for the team to know how to better work together.
+It is a matter of practice for the team to know how to better work together.

-Same goes for an organization now planning to do something in the next quarter – once they decide they want to do it they should do everything they can to make it progress very fast.
+The same goes for an organization now planning to do something in the next quarter – once they decide they want to do it they should do everything they can to make it progress very fast.

 In a sense, knowing when an item is ready for development is similar to knowing when a fruit is ripe – read more about it here.